gbauza3destinee/gbauza3destinee/README.md

 <h1 align="center"> Hi, I'm Des 💫 </h1>
 <h3 align="center">Non Binary Backend Developer from NYC</h3>

-I am a Non Binary programmer born and raised in New York City.
-I love making programs, pursuing curiosity and learning from life, and working remotely beside my sidekick bunny- who reminds me to eat my daily greens🥬.
+I love making programs, pursuing curiosity and learning from life, all while working remotely beside my sidekick bunny- who reminds me to eat my daily greens🥬.

 I am excited to participate in the ever expanding field of tech!
 My goal is to meet any problem with enthusiasm and creativity while learning from new experiences and problems.